ceyhunbcelik/ceyhundb/README.md

 ## Join Table

-- type columns in select() function as parameter, if you want all of them, just put a star ( * )
+- type columns with table in select() function as parameter

 - type table name in from() function as parameter

--
+- decide to use INNER, LEFT, RIGHT in first parameter of join() function and put table name in second parameter.

+- put column to make equal in first and third parameters. second parameter is comparison parameter.

+- If you want to fetch only 1 data, put 'fetch' string in array of first parameter.
+Values should be in array of second parameter.

+- but if you want to fetch all of data, just put 'fetchall' in first array as parameter.

 ``` php
 $query = $sql -> select('